 “Combining the imagination — the conscious dreams with the element that comes from real dreams — this is not a new thing in Latin America”, he says.
 Escobar sees art as a means of communication simultaneously more complex and universal than politics, yet always maintains a keen awareness of the role Puerto Rico’s colonial status has played in shaping his surrounding circumstances, his perceptions, and his practice.
 “Sometimes I don’t like the term “magical realism”, he continues, “but it is a term that does justice to Latin American art.
 Here, this lyrical, dream element is part of your reality every day.”

-Escobar argues that adverse social, political, and historical conditions have had an undeniable influence on art from Latin America— a pattern that he identified by exploring his own psyche and experiences while in prison, by studying art and theory, and in turn through the crafting of the various papers for which he is now known.
-The result is a collection of work that documents the real and unreal, the seen and unseen, and that strives to celebrate culture, community, and a proud sense of identity regardless of external circumstances.
+Puerto Rico’s colonial status is inseperable from Escobar’s work.
+In solitude, he painted his dreams.
+He picked through his psyche and experiences, studied art and theory, and in turn crafted the various papers for which he is now known.
+The result is a collection of work that documents the real and unreal, the seen and unseen, and that strives to celebrate a culture, community, and a proud sense of identity in spite of external circumstances.
+Escobar’s work is self-reflexive — is aware of its own form — and in its quiet power is capable of expanding minds.

 There is a fan turned off, hanging high above the weight of water, dense in the air.
 Escobar laughs, locks eyes — a painting of a cat with wings stares down from the wall, watching.